Master of Arts in Philosophy

 Admission to Program

-To enter this program with classified graduate status, students should have completed the following five undergraduate courses (or equivalent Philosophy courses at another university) with a grade of B or better.
-Students who have not completed these prerequisites may begin the program as conditionally classified with the approval of the Graduate Coordinator in Philosophy, but they will be required to make up any deficiencies by receiving a grade of 3.0 or better in each prerequisite class.
+Philosophy courses at another university) with a grade of B+ or better.
+Students who have not completed these required classes may begin the program as "conditionally classified" with the approval of the Graduate Coordinator in Philosophy, but they will be required to make up any deficiencies by receiving a grade of B+ or better in each required class. have completed the following five undergraduate courses (or equivalent

 Code | Title | Units |